 All businesses must be registered with the IRS (Internal Revenue Service) in America when they file their business structure type, either DBA (sole proprietorship), incorporation or LLC for their tax status and filing purposes.
 Beyond that governmental requirement, you may need additional licenses as listed below.

-PS: If you are not a US citizen check out my special guide on how to start an American business as a foreigner here
+PS: If you are not a US citizen check out our special guide on how to start an American business as a foreigner here

 Federal licenses are required for those businesses that sell alcohol, dealing firearms or require federal permits listed here on the SBA website also those firms in agriculture, aviation, fish and wildlife, mining, maritime, nuclear energy, television, and radio broadcasting, and transportation.
 Get more info here about licenses and permits needed to open your business.